d2l-ai/d2l-en/chapter_linear-regression/linear-regression.md

 to estimate the prices of houses (in dollars) based on their area (in square feet) and age (in years).
-To develop a model for predicting house prices, we need to get our hands on data consisting of sales, including the sales price, area, and age for each home.
+To develop a model for predicting house prices, we need to get our hands on data, including the sales price, area, and age for each home.
 In the terminology of machine learning, the dataset is called a *training dataset* or *training set*,